 A PLACE FOR LA’S YOUTH

-The goal of LA for Youth is to establish a County Department for Youth Development with a priority to fund: 50 youth centers, 500 full time intervention workers (peacebuilders) in communities and schools, and 25,000 youth jobs.
+LA for Youth is a movement to push L.A.
+County Leaders to establish a L.A.
+County Department for Youth Development with a priority to fund: 70 youth centers, 650 full time intervention workers (peacebuilders) in communities and schools, and 35,000 youth jobs and paid internships.

-A redirection of at least 1% of funds spent on suppression (County Sheriffs, County Probation, District Attorney, LA City Attorney, LAPD, Courts) would fund the initiative, recognizing that youth resources and opportunities are an essential and cost effective component of public safety.
+A redirection of at least 5% of funds spent on suppression (County Sheriffs, County Probation, District Attorney, Courts) would fund the initiative, recognizing that youth resources and opportunities are an essential and cost effective component of public safety.
 A County Department of Youth Development should be responsible for all youth services, including transferring all resources and responsibilities for Juvenile Probation – (field, juvenile halls and camps – under that department).

 This is an alternative to youth suppression in LA County, builds healthier and more humanizing environment for our youth, one step closer to ending the school-to-jail track, helps keep LA students in schools and out of lock up, helps reduce street and police violence in our neighborhoods, provides jobs and sustainable positive places for our youth to work and get involved in their community, and could literally help save lives!